 This sleek, inexpensive semi-automatic machine delivers on both flavor and ease of use and is a smart choice for an entry-level machine that makes quality shots.
 Simply choose whether you want a single or double shot, select your grounds, fill the milk reservoir, and press a button.
 This machine makes espresso beverages with the touch of a single button, which is impressive and useful, especially considering the price.

 The Café Barista espresso coffee maker brews espresso with a 15-bar pump system and automatically froths milk into cappuccino and latte selections.
 Some reviewers thought the milk texture was a little off, but many others were happy.
-At 11.2 x 8.9 x 12.6 inches, the modern-looking machine is compact enough for most kitchens.
+Compared to the similarly affordable DeLonghi EC155M Manual Espresso Machine, the Mr. Coffee Café Barista wins for ease of use.

 One con: To properly care for your Mr. Coffee machine, you’ll have to clean it thoroughly after each use.
 The water reservoir is removable at least, but all the internal parts need to be flushed a few times.
 Still, it’s a great buy that’ll deliver on consistently tasty drinks.

 Nespresso’s capsule system delivers high-quality espresso in hermetically sealed and recyclable aluminum capsules.
 If grinding coffee is not your jam, this one’s for you—although it means you’ll have to stay stocked with Nespresso capsules.

-Capsules not only makes this machine simple to use and to clean, but it also makes excellent espresso.
-With just one touch and less than thirty seconds, you can make multiple single-serve cups of espresso, double espresso, or Lungo without having to refill the 40-ounce tank.
+Capsules not only make this compact machine simple to use and to clean, but it also makes consistently excellent espresso.
+With just one touch and less than thirty seconds, you can make multiple single-serve cups of espresso, double espresso, or lungo without having to refill the 40-ounce tank.
 The tray is adjustable so you can use everything from a small demitasse cup to your travel mug.
 Bonus: It’s energy-efficient, too.
 Its smart energy-saving mode automatically switches off the machine after nine minutes.

 This bundle comes with Nespresso's own milk frother, the Aeroccino, which is perfect for when you feel like having a cappuccino or latte.
 You can also buy just the machine and pick up the Aeroccino separately.